jakobzhao/geog458/readme.md

 This week’s focus is on processing geospatial data for your digital geographies projects.
 We will begin by introducing the structure of the geojson format, and then look at techniques for collecting, converting and visualizing geojson objects/features in a web or desktop environment such as QGIS.
 After completing Lab 2, students will have learned how to collect geo-tagged tweets using specific keywords/topics (e.g., etc.), and methods for visualizing the spatial distribution of the locations for those tweets.

 -   **Lecture Notes:** [Geospatial data for digital geographies](weeks/week03/readme.md)
 -   **Readings:** a) [Can social media clear the air?
-A case study of the air pollution problem in Chinese cities](https://drive.google.com/open?id=1C0MTPaPnVALVemeYEfiDChUKRZfcMjz3), b) [Putting Data back into Context: CATHERINE D'IGNAZIO, 2019](https://datajournalism.com/read/longreads/putting-data-back-into-context), c) [More than you ever wanted to know about GeoJSON](weeks/week03/assets/geojson.pdf), and d) [extended readings](weeks/week03/readings.md).
+A case study of the air pollution problem in Chinese cities](https://drive.google.com/open?id=1C0MTPaPnVALVemeYEfiDChUKRZfcMjz3), b) [Putting Data back into Context](https://datajournalism.com/read/longreads/putting-data-back-into-context), c) [More than you ever wanted to know about GeoJSON](weeks/week03/assets/geojson.pdf), and d) [extended readings](weeks/week03/readings.md).
 -   **Lab 2:** [Geo-tagged tweet collection and visualization](labs/lab02) `Due: Jan 29th, by 11:59pm`

 ### Week 4 : Web mapping